 A large brown dog appeared on the patio, leading its owner.
 The birds I’d been watching literally took a walk.
-The woman and I soon chatted about her dog’s human qualities and the comfort he gives.
-My Great Dane, Davidson, rest his soul, would have been right at home.
-The dog exerted an extra hard pull and the woman smiled and moved on.
+The woman smiled.
+I found myself chatting with her about her dog’s human qualities, the comfort he gives, and my Great Dane, Davidson, rest his soul, who would have been right at home.
+The dog exerted an extra hard pull and the woman laughed and moved on.

 As the sun warmed my shoulders, I realized I felt quite at peace.
 The muffin seemed to have become the best I’d tasted in a long time.
 The latte slipped ever so gently down my throat, also the best I’d tasted in a long time.
+People were pleasant and thoughtful.
 Several sighs escaped my lips.
 The world seemed to be moving slower, feeling less daunting, less mundane.

 At some point, I put my head back, allowing the sun to warm my face.
 I knew two things.
 I could easily sit here all day, at peace, and just let life happen.
 Or even, better, I could just fall asleep.
 There I was … warm, fed, and cocooned in a feeling of well-being.